1945

 their ranch home near Flagstaff (Sedona) and most of their travel around the country was made

 by air in their private plane."
-(The transports she was referring to were the [modified to
+(The transports she was referring to were the modified to

-4-passenger] Lockheed Electra 12, and later in 1945 the larger Lockheed 18).
+4-passenger Lockheed Electra 12A, and later in 1945 the larger Lockheed 18 luxury liner).

 There is documented reference to discussion by the TWA Executive Committee about the then